wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/message-router.md

 ## Synapse configuration

 When you unzip the ZIP file you download below in Step 4 when simulating the sample scenario, you can find the below configurations in the `<UNZIPPED_FILE>/src/main/wso2mi/artifacts` directory.
-For more information about these artifacts, go to WSO2 MI Documentation.
+For more information about these artifacts, go to [Develop Integration Solutions]({{base_path}}/develop/intro-integration-development/).

 === "Proxy Service"
      ```